ALib C++ Library

 Note

-While the enumeration records are static data and could also be initialized in the first phase, after the definition of resources, placing it in this phase allows camps of higher dependency levels to modify (patch!) the resources of a lower level camp - prior to their use.
+While the enumeration records are static data and could also be initialized in the first phase, after the definition of resources, placing it in this phase allows camps of higher dependency levels to modify (patch!) the resources of a lower level camp - before their use.

 3. BootstrapPhases::Final